 Traffic congestion is a significant issue, impacting on our ability to live, learn, work, and play.
-The transport network is constrained by our harbour topography and some of our existing roads have limited capacity for modal shift.
+Without a change of approach, the ability of people and goods to get where they need to go will deteriorate; and current transport network delays could almost double by 2048.
+The transport network is constrained by our harbour topography and some of our existing roads have limited ability to accommodate more traffic and/or modal shift.
 Parts of the network are susceptible to failure in natural events and this risk is increasing with climate change.
-This makes it difficult to access opportunities at times.